 As a WyoTech student, you have the potential to join the ranks of an elite crowd, one known and respected worldwide.
 Upon completion of your training, you will leave WyoTech more confident, more employable, and more valuable to yourself, your family, and your community.
 All of us have the ability to make choices, and we are thrilled you have chosen us!
 We look forward to the opportunity to provide you with top-notch training in the field of aviation maintenance.
-The opportunities available upon graduation are abundant, and the respect you will garner when you tell someone you are a "FAA certified Aircraft Mechanic" will be life long.
-The best part of being a professional is knowing you are a craftsman and that you can make a difference and a contribution every day, anywhere in the world.
+The opportunities available upon graduation are abundant, and the respect you will garner when you tell someone you are an "FAA certified aviation maintenance technician" may shock you.
+The best part of being a professional is not the money you will earn or the glamour that comes with the profession, but it is knowing you are a craftsman and knowing you can make a difference and a contribution every day, anywhere in the world.